 Tai Chi

 Even with its slow pace, tai chi, which has its foundations in the ancient Chinese philosophy of Taoism, is actually considered a martial art.
 But this easy-to-learn Chinese practice is especially excellent for those with chronic pain, joint pain or any kind of mobility issues.
-Aside from improving balance and mental health, tai chi is known for lowering blood pressure, decreasing inflammation and strengthening blood vessels.
+Aside from improving balance and mental health, tai chi is known for lowering blood pressure and decreasing inflammation.

 Sauna Culture